BuildWithMorpho/morpho/developer/README.md

 - `core` (`@builder.io/morpho`): contains the Morpho engine
 - `cli` (`@builder.io/morpho-cli`): contains the Morpho CLI, and _depends_ on `core`
 - `fiddle`: contains the code for the interactive Morpho fiddle, which is hosted at morpho.builder.io
-- `eslint-plugin` (package TBD): contains the Morpho eslint rules to enforce valid Morpho component syntax.
+- `eslint-plugin` (`@builder.io/eslint-plugin-morpho`): contains the Morpho eslint rules to enforce valid Morpho component syntax.
 Yet to be released.

 ## Installation